keichan34/exfile/README.md

 File upload handling in Elixir and Plug.
 Inspired heavily by [Refile](https://github.com/refile/refile).
 If you use Ruby, check Refile out.
 I like it.
 A lot. 👍

+In very heavy development.
+Expect things to break.
+I'll release 1.0 when it's ready and I have it in a production environment.

 ## Storage Adapters

 Exfile, like Refile, supports pluggable storage adapters.
 Exfile ships with a